 If dietetics is your profession, policy should be your passion.

-Now that the new 115th Congress is in session, the Academy is renewing efforts to work hard on improving the nation's health as well as advancing the profession through research, education, and advocacy.
+With the 117th Congress newly in session, the Academy has set priorities to work hard on improving the nation's health as well as advancing the profession through research, education, and advocacy.
 Public policy and advocacy are core functions of the Academy as they are critical to achieving the mission, vision, goals and strategies outlined in the Academy Strategic Plan.
 Public policy also significantly influences the public image of the Academy and of the dietetics profession.
 The Academy supports research and monitoring to develop the evidence base that guides policy decisions.
-The following public policy areas are identified for the 2017 – 2019 period:
+The following public policy areas are identified for the 2021-2023 period:

 1. Disease Prevention and Treatment